AlsonYang/database-api-toy/README.md

 - by default, if the parameter in the function is not specified in the endpoint path as path param, then it is a query parameter
 - `uvicorn`: FastAPI is a framework to build API, but to host API, we need an API server, and it recommends to use `uvicorn` or `Hypercorn`
 - `Pydantic`: FastAPI recommends specifying the 'request body' with Pydantic's `BaseModel` to control data typing for request data.
 It does automatic data validation for you under the hood.

-## TODO
-- serve this repo on AWS cloud runner and test it with `Postman`

 ## What can be improved for this repo
 - on API application, when client_error is met, it's better to raise `HTTPException(status_code=..., detail=...)` for error instead of return the reponse directly from database